 You Can’t Park Or Stay Overnight Wherever You Want

-This may be the biggest misconception that people have before their first motorhome rental.
+This may be people’s biggest misconception before their first motorhome rental.

 You cannot park and stay overnight anywhere you want.

-You can stay only in dedicated serviced campsites (also called holiday parks) or ‘freedom parks’, which don’t have any facilities and are dedicated only for self-contained vehicles.
+You can usually stay only in dedicated serviced campsites (also called holiday parks) or ‘freedom parks’, which don’t have any facilities and are dedicated only to self-contained vehicles.

-The free campsites are called freedom parks in New Zealand but they might be called differently in other countries.
+The free campsites are called freedom parks in New Zealand, but they might be named differently in other countries.

-It’s usually just a parking lot out of town, in a forest or off a beach.
+It’s usually just a parking lot out of town, in a forest or off the beach.

-Only self-contained motorhomes can usually stay in these free sites to avoid any damage to the environment.
+Only self-contained motorhomes can usually stay in these free sites to avoid damaging the environment.

-If you arrive late in the evening, your chances of securing a spot are quite slim.
+If you arrive late in the evening, your chances of securing a spot are pretty slim.

-You might be penalised if you are caught parking at a place where overnight parking isn’t permitted.
+You might be penalised if you are caught parking where overnight parking isn’t permitted.